camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 The main point is to provide the scenario to the pod.

-1. Create a config map for the scenario
+Create a config map for the scenario
 ````
 cd doc/loadtestscenario/
 kubectl create configmap crawurlscnmap --from-file=resources/C8CrawlUrlScn.json
 ````

+How this scenario is accessible in the pod?
+Check the `ku-c8CrawUrl.yaml` file

-2. Create a volume and mount the configMap in that volume
+1. Create a volume and mount the configMap in that volume
 ````yaml
       volumes:
         - name: scenario